linnovate/mean/README.md

 ## Prerequisite packages

-* Mean currently works with either grunt or gulp..
+* Mean currently uses gulp as a build tool and bower to manage frontend packages.
 ```
 $ npm install -g gulp
 // and bower